Pumpkinhead98/populartypo/_posts/2020-11-15-fabulous-emancipation-of-font-the-typeface-of-birds-of-prey.md

   - Cinema
   - Fonts
 ---
- Bold sans serifs  and quirky scripts - a perfect combination  for the new DC comic "Birds of Prey: Fantabulous Emancipation of One Harley Quinn" adaption.
+ Bold sans serifs and quirky scripts – a perfect combination typeface for the new DC comic adaptation: *“Birds of Prey: Fantabulous Emancipation of One Harley Quinn”.*